In this updated Wire review for 2022, we took a close look at the service to see if it’s worth your time.

 - End-to-end (E2E) encryption

 - Encryption algorithms: Proteus protocol, WebRTC (DTLS, KASE, SRTP) with PFS

 - GDPR compliant

-- Wire Personal is free
+- Wire has a free version

 - Registration requires email address or phone number

 - Small number of Wire users (roughly 500,000)

 - Company focuses on corporate market, not individuals